gzhang53/EmployeePollsWebApp/README.md

 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

+## Setup
+In the project directory, you can run:

+### `npm install`

+Downloads all dependencies.

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 # References
 - https://stackoverflow.com/questions/25800067/how-to-divide-list-in-a-single-ul-into-3-columns
 - https://reactrouter.com/en/main/hooks/use-params